Anime

 Include animation

-Once you have exported your animation PNG sprite and JSON data, you can put this file into the
+Once you have exported your animation PNG sprite and JSON data, you can put this files into the

 anime/ folder.
 Don't forget to add your animation name by editing the key/value